-Item Board's Voting Recommendation Page Reference PROPOSAL 1 To elect four Class I directors and three Class III directors for a one-year term expiring at the 2024 annual meeting of stockholders.
-FOR 7 PROPOSAL 2 To approve the Company's 2023 Stock Incentive Plan, which will replace the 2013 Stock Incentive Plan expiring on November 15, 2023.
-FOR 14 PROPOSAL 3 To approve, on a non-binding, advisory basis, the compensation of our named executive officers.
-FOR 20 PROPOSAL 4 To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2023.
-FOR 22
+Item Board's Voting Recommendation Page Reference PROPOSAL 1 To elect nine directors for a one-year term expiring at the 2025 annual meeting of stockholders.
+FOR 7 PROPOSAL 2 To approve the Company's 2013 Employee Stock Purchase Plan, as Amended, to increase the number of shares authorized for issuance under the Plan.
+FOR 13 PROPOSAL 3 To approve the Company's 2023 Long-Term Incentive Plan, as Amended, to increase the number of shares authorized for issuance under the Plan.
+FOR 19 PROPOSAL 4 To approve, on a non-binding, advisory basis, the compensation of our named executive officers as disclosed in this proxy statement.
+FOR 27 PROPOSAL 5 To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2024.
+FOR 29